liamzdenek/affirm-application/memory-bank/activeContext.md

 ## Current Status

 We have made significant progress on the Merchant Analytics Dashboard project.
 The architecture has been defined and documented, the NX workspace has been initialized, and we have implemented both the frontend and API components.
-We are now working on the AWS CDK infrastructure for deployment.
+We have also implemented the AWS CDK infrastructure for deployment using TypeScript.
+We are now working on resolving TypeScript errors and preparing for deployment.

 ## Recent Decisions